conwaydev/conwaydev.github.io/_posts/2016-08-24-screamingfrog-seo-tool.md

 ![Response Time](/assets/img/response-time.jpg)

-All you need to do is filter by "Response Time" in the main crawl.
-As you can see that highest one has an 8 second response time.
-I uh, gotta go fix something...
+All you need to do is filter by "Response Time" in the main crawl!

 ### 2. Finding All Lazy Loaded Images